Skurks/Skurks/README.md

 * I'm a morning person so can send communications at ridiculous hours of the morning.
 I don't expect a response.
 * Please DON'T double book me.
 My calendar is public and open.
 If the calendar slot is open, take it (an agenda is required...see next)!
 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'll decline.
-* I do my best to not ping/message folks over the weekend unless they've reached out first.
+* I do my best to NOT ping/message folks over the weekend unless they've reached out first.

 Hit me up in whatever medium you'd like (but I do have ALL my notifications on silent).
 I strive for a 24-hr SLA.
 If it's crazy urgent, don't hesitate to come find me face to face or double-ring me on the phone.